Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 Plenty of sites do not work yet.

+There are two main reasons for this:

-The extension works by injecting a u2f javascript object into to the page.
+- The extension works by injecting a u2f javascript object into to the page.
 Because of the way Safari's extensions work, it's not possible to inject this object early enough for all sites to spot that it is there.
-Some sites check too early, and/or add their own object which then gets overwritten.

-In addition, some sites base their checks on the idea that only Chrome supports U2F on the Mac.
-Because of this, you may need to [change Safari's User-Agent to Chrome](http://www.howtogeek.com/211961/how-to-change-safaris-user-agent-in-os-x/) to make these sites work.
+- Some sites base their checks on the idea that only Chrome supports U2F on the Mac, and won't even try to use U2F if they detect Safari.
+Because of this, you may need to [change Safari's User-Agent to Chrome](http://www.howtogeek.com/211961/how-to-change-safaris-user-agent-in-os-x/) to make them work.

 ## To Build With Xcode